Jeep Wagoneer (SJ): 1965–1966

 Starting with 1965, all models came with a new standard safety package that included front and rear seat belts, a padded dashboard, a high-impact windshield, and a dual braking system.

 Late-year 1965 Wagoneers and Gladiators were available with the 250 hp 327 CID AMC V8 engine, which proved to be a popular option.
-Additionally, the Tornado engine was replaced by American Motors' 232 CID OHV inline-six.
+Additionally, the Tornado engine was replaced by American Motors' 232 CID OHV I6.
 According to the automotive press, this engine was smooth, powerful, reliable, and easily maintained, but the most likely reason it was offered was that it was less expensive.

 Although the independent front suspension was positively reviewed, the option was not popular and was dropped from production, at least for the 4WD models, in 1965.